Divergences in the hadronic light-by-light amplitude of the holographic soft-wall model: Details on the WKB approximation

 \section{Details on the WKB approximation}

-In this appendix we first \new{recapitulate} the WKB approximation and apply it to find the pseudoscalar and axial vector mode functions for high $m_n$ in the minimal soft-wall model described in the introduction.
+In this appendix we \new{recapitulate} the WKB approximation and use it to find the pseudoscalar and axial vector mode functions for high masses in the minimal soft-wall model described in the introduction.

 For equations of the form

 one can make the transformation $y=e^{i \Phi}$ leading to

 and attempt to solve it at large $k^2$.
 For simplicity we assume $k>0$ here.
 At large $k^2$ the zeroth order solution is $\Phi_0= \int k$.
 Upon reinserting it into the above equation, one sees that the zeroth order solution is a good \new{first} approximation if $|k'| \ll k^2$.